-During the academic year there is one daytime (Monday-Friday) security officer and one or more security officers' on-duty each evening.
+During the academic year there are security officers on duty each evening.
 During that time officers make rounds to ensure the safety of the students and help students who have concerns, or complaints.
 The security department is located in the Benson Education Center office area 37.
 Students can contact the following security officers: